youtype/boto3_stubs_docs/mypy_boto3_iotsitewise/client.md

 ### list_tags_for_resource

-Retrieves the list of tags for an AWS IoT SiteWise resource.
+Retrieves the list of tags for an IoT SiteWise resource.

 Type annotations for `boto3.client("iotsitewise").list_tags_for_resource` method.